RESEARCH

 Confocal microscopy image of a brain slice taken from a mouse model for Alzheimer's disease.
 In red shown disease-associated aggregations (Aβ plaques).
 Microglia, the immune cells of the brain, is shown in green, surround and infiltrates the plaques.
 Some of the cells engulf pieces of the plaque with their processes.
 Other brain cells, such as neurons, are shown in blue.
 Image taken by: Eran Blacher.

-Immune cells metabolism
+Immune cell metabolism

 The composition, function, and polarization state of the immune system change profoundly in aging and in various neurological diseases.
 Underlying a progressive loss of immune homeostasis in aging, there is a sharp decline in myeloid cell bioenergetics.